 The Pros and Cons of Living in Florida

-As someone who has experienced much of the U.S. and wider world, but now resides in The Sunshine State, I believe that I am well placed to list the pros and cons of living in Florida.
+As someone who has experienced much of the U.S. and wider world, but now resides in The Sunshine State, I believe that I am well situated to list the pros and cons of living in Florida.

 I should point out first, however, that Florida is actually quite a big, varied state and far from uniform.
 The Miami area feels like New York transposed to the Caribbean.
 The pan handle area and cities such as Tallahassee, on the other hand, definitely have the feel of the South.
 The Orlando area is very touristy, and The Florida Keys are something totally unique.

 The cost of living also varies considerably, depending on the area of Florida where you live, from the super expensive, to the very reasonable.